Carpenters' Hall: 18th century

-It was declared a National Historic Landmark in 1970.
+In 1970, Carpenters' Hall was declared a National Historic Landmark.

-Numerous dignitaries have visited Carpenters' Hall, including United States Supreme Court Chief Justice Warren E. Burger, King Carl XVI Gustaf and Queen Silvia of Sweden, President Václav Havel of the Czech Republic, President Guntis Ulmanis of Latvia, and Texas Governor (later U.S. president) George W. Bush with Pennsylvania governor Tom Ridge.

-Today, Carpenters' Hall is free to the public, visited annually by more than 150,000 tourists from around the world.
-The structure still serves the purpose for which it was built: a meeting place for the Carpenters' Company meetings.
+On November 30, 1982, the Pennsylvania Historical and Museum Commission passed Pennsylvania General Assembly 166(R) HR180 to recognize Carpenters' Hall as the official birthplace of Pennsylvania.

+21st century

+In 2022, a fire in the basement of the building was suspected to be arson; at the time, the building were closed for renovations.

 Construction and design

 The Carpenters Company was founded in 1724, but had no meeting house of their own, resorting to rented tavern rooms for their meetings.
 Carpenters Company members finally selected a new building site in 1768 on Chestnut Street, a few hundred feet from Benjamin Franklin's home.
 Robert Smith submitted the plans for the design, but did not supervise the construction of the hall.
-The decision to proceed with construction was made January 30, 1770.
+The decision to proceed with construction was made on January 30, 1770.
 Construction was completed in August 1774.